The importance of sanction and watchlist screening and filtering can be measured in dollars and cents.

 The PEP lists are also sent by supervisory regulatory authorities such as Central Banks or Financial Intelligence Units to the commercial banking and financial institutions network.
-The excel format file containing the name, surname, position held, date of birth, and related persons can be integrated in the main core system in order to conduct cross checking verifications with the transactions.
+The excel format file containing the name, surname, position held, date of birth, and related persons can be integrated into the main core system in order to conduct cross-checking verifications with the transactions.

 Ongoing Monitoring Process of PEPs